head-first-kubernetes/head-first-kubernetes.github.io/index.md

 This thing took 3 intense hours to run as a workshop.
 Given that this is now a writeup, it might take you longer.
 Take your time.
 Take regular breaks.
 Also take weird segways.
 Break things.
 Tear them apart to see how they work.
 You can always put it back together.
 Its just software.

+### Requirements

 Before you get started, make sure you have installed the following on your system:

 1. [Docker](https://docs.docker.com/get-docker/)
 2. [Python](https://www.python.org/downloads/)
 3. [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)

-## Hello World API in Python
+### Hello World API in Python

 Lets start with a very simple Hello World API in Python.
 We will be using Flask.

 For those who do not know, Flask is a minimal web framework for Python.
 The examples in this book will use Flask.
 In case you are not familiar with Python or Flask, we will walk you through the code.
 It should be pretty simple and easy to follow.